Geonovum/ogc-api-features-guideline/Examples.md

 This rule in the Dutch ADR prescribes that none of the API endpoints should have a trailing slash.
 However, the OGC specification states that the landing page (i.e. "Home") should have a trailing slash.
 So the rules contradict.
 It is expected that in future, this ADR-rule will make an exception for the landing page.

-At first the collection was named "AddressesNL".
-At a later stage, it has been changed to "SimpleAddress".
-This is not according to the [rule for naming collections](https://gitdocumentatie.logius.nl/publicatie/api/adr/#/core/naming-collections) because it is not a plural.

 #### INSPIRE

 ***CRS ETRS89 and WGS84***